As Russian shells fall, a race to get children with cancer out of Ukraine

 The process used to take a day, sometimes two, but it has become more efficient.
 Soon after dinner, the Besidovskas were told the psychologist was ready to see them.

-“I don’t care where it is, as long there as there is no shelling,” Yevheniia said as they waited.
+“I don’t care where it is, as long as there is no shelling,” Yevheniia said as they waited.

 The psychologist, Inna Alanbousi, turned out to be Ukrainian and asked about Besidovska’s family and their village.
-Besidovska told her how it had been surrounded by Russian troops, how she told Yevheniia that the explosions were thunder until she couldn’t lie any more, how their only hope was to get away from the war, away from the Russian doctor who could no longer help them, to get to someplace else.
+Besidovska told her how it had been surrounded by Russian troops, how she told Yevheniia that the explosions were thunder until she couldn’t lie anymore, how their only hope was to get away from the war, away from the Russian doctor who could no longer help them, to get to someplace else.

 It would be Rome.
 You are going to Rome, Alanbousi said, to the famed Bambino Gesù Pediatric Hospital.
 The bus to the Warsaw airport would leave at 7 a.m.